rsthn/zill/README.md

 # XUI 2

-The XUI toolkit was born because we at RedStar Technologies (RSTHN) like very much to create web-based tools.
-And we often found the need to have a standard way to define common UI elements to speed up our development process.
+The XUI toolkit was born because we like very much to create web-based tools, and we often found the need to have a standard way to define common UI elements to speed up our development process.

 ## Installation